GoogleChrome/web.dev/src/site/content/en/blog/async-functions/index.md

 {% Aside 'important' %}
 `markHandled` is used to avoid "unhandled promise rejections".
-If a promise rejects, and it was never given a rejection handler (e.g. via `.catch(handler)`), it's known as an "unhandled rejection".
+If a promise rejects, and it was never given a rejection handler (for example, via `.catch(handler)`), it's known as an "unhandled rejection".
 These are logged to the console, and also trigger [a global event](https://developer.mozilla.org/docs/Web/API/Window/unhandledrejection_event).